baker-lee/TIL/git/220914-start-git.md

 ### Conventional Commits
 - feat : develope funtions
 - fix : fix the errors or patch the bugs
-- docs : make documentary
+- docs : make document
 - conf : configuration things like .gitignore
 ... etc
 You must check your team's Conventions and remember